ctkjose/robobo3dr1plus/arduino_serial.md

 The arduino has three port, Port B, Port C (also serves as analog inputs) and Port D.

-Each port is a register: `PORTB`, `PORTD` and `PORTC` are the 8 bit register for each port.
+Each port has an output register: `PORTB`, `PORTD` and `PORTC` are the 8 bit register for each port.

+The function `digitalPinToPort(pin)` returns the corresponding port number, Port B is number 2, Port C is number 3 and Port D is number 4

 Each bit in a register corresponds to a PIN in the board.
 For example bit 0 on Port B corresponds to pin 8 on the board, and bit 5 in Port D corresponds to pin 5 on the board.

 ![ARDUINO UNO PINS](https://upload.wikimedia.org/wikipedia/commons/c/c9/Pinout_of_ARDUINO_Board_and_ATMega328PU.svg)